 - Title: Choose a concise and informative title that captures the essence of your project. - Overview: Provide a brief introduction to your project, including the background and motivation behind it.
-Clearly state the problem or question you aim to address. - Methodology: Describe the methods and procedures you will use to conduct your project.
+Clearly state the problem or question you aim to address. - Objective: Clearly define the objective of your project.
+State what you aim to achieve or the specific research question you plan to answer. - Methodology: Describe the methods and procedures you will use to conduct your project.
 Provide an overview of the experimental design, data collection methods, or analytical techniques you will employ. - Significance and innovation: Explain why your project is important and how it contributes to the existing body of knowledge.
-Highlight any unique or innovative aspects of your approach. - results or outcomes of your project.
+Highlight any unique or innovative aspects of your approach. - Expected results: Discuss the anticipated results or outcomes of your project.
 State what you expect to discover, prove, or demonstrate through your research. - Timeline: Outline a timeline for your project, including key milestones and deadlines.
 Briefly mention the major tasks or experiments you plan to complete within specific time frames.
 If your project is going to take a long time period and you already have some work completed, please mention this as the judges might think the project is too large for the normal 14-week time frame methods.
 Refer to the appendix for the detailed procedures.